How a Fax API can save time and money by faxing directly from an application.

 If the company uses standard desktop fax machines, this means an employee would have to save the purchase order to the computer, then print it, bring it over to the office fax machine, send the fax, and wait for a delivery confirmation printout — which the employee would then likely need to file in physical storage for auditing and record-keeping purposes.

 In this case, a Web Service API can work wonders.
 This is an API typically used to create a bridge between two separate systems or machines that a business needs to work when performing a standard function — disparate technologies like SAP and a fax machine.
+Now what is a fax API?

 The Web Service fax API from eFax Corporate, called eFax Developer™, allows businesses to build fax functionality directly into many of the business workflow applications their employees use every day — including ERP systems like SAP, CRM platforms such as Salesforce, and, for businesses in the healthcare industry, Electronic Medical Records (EMR) systems.